Elgeweily/CarND-Advanced-Lane-Lines/writeup_template.md

 I didn't face any wobbly lines problem, that's why I didn't consider averaging the detected curves over n previous frames.

-The sanity check function works well for discarding bad detections, however an improvement could be to perform the check on the left and right curves separately, as for example the left curve might be bad, but the right one might be perfectly good so no need to discard it.
+The sanity check function works well for discarding bad detections, however an improvement could be to perform the check on the left and right curves separately, as for example the left curve might be bad, but the right one might be perfectly good so no need to discard it, however that will require more complex criteria like comparing to previous frames to know which of the curves is the bad one.